🔥 Early bird prices end soon — save up to 51%

 compatibility

-Wordfence is the most common cause of /wp-setup failures.
+Wordfence is the most common cause of connection failures.
 Two settings to check before contacting support.

 1. Disable XML-RPC authentication setting

-WordPress for Cowork doesn’t use XML-RPC, but Wordfence sometimes lumps it with REST API protection — turning that setting on can also gate the REST routes Cowork Bridge needs.
+WordPress for Cowork doesn’t use XML-RPC, but Wordfence sometimes lumps it with REST API protection — turning that setting on can also gate the REST routes the WordPress for Cowork plugin needs.

 1. Wordfence → Login Security → Settings.